Payers

 The third-party payment system applies to all medical care that is covered by the maternity insurance system at a rate of 100% and provided by non-hospital-based health professionals.
 This means that the patient does not pay for any care upfront as Assurance Maladie pays the healthcare professional directly for the appointment or procedures performed.

 Daily benefits are paid when the eligible person stops working.
-They are awarded to the mother during prenatal and postnatal leave, and to fathers under France's paternity leave program.
+They are awarded during maternity leave, and for paternity leave.
 For adoptions, daily benefits may be shared between both parents.
-To qualify for these benefits, the insured person must have paid the requisite amounts in contributions or worked the requisite number of hours, and must also have been registered with the social security system at least 6 months* prior to the expected date of delivery or the child's date of arrival in the household.
+The insured person must have paid the requisite amounts in contributions or worked the requisite number of hours, and must also have been registered with the social security system at least 6 months* prior to the expected date of delivery or the child's date of arrival in the household.

 The length of maternity leave is determined by the number of children the insured is expecting and her other dependent children.